filecoin-project/fvm-specs/03-impl-notes.md

 (data (;0;) (i32.const 1048576) "\00\00...")
 ```

+In theory, it should be possible for an actor to "import" a global exported by another module.
+However, there doesn't appear to be a way to get rust to "import" a global in general.
+Unfortunately, it's not looking like that's going to change: https://github.com/rust-lang/rust/issues/60825.

 ## Allocation & Variable Sizes

 The EVM and eWASM only needs "variable sized" objects in two cases: call data and return data.
 To access this, the actor: